wallarm/product-documentation/docs/latest/installation/nginx-native-node-internals.md

 API deployment can be done in various ways, including utilizing external tools such as Azion Edge, Akamai Edge, Mulesoft, Apigee, and CloudFront.
 If you are looking for a way to secure these APIs with Wallarm, we offer a solution in the form of ["connectors"](connectors/overview.md) specifically designed for such cases.

-The NGINX node is used for the platforms listed below, however the analysis is limited to incoming requests.
+The NGINX Node is used for the platforms listed below, however the analysis is limited to incoming requests.

 <div class="do-section">
     <div class="do-main">